 Research and development expenses are incurred for the development of Resunab and consist primarily of payroll, and payments to contract research and development companies.
-To date, these costs are related to generating pre-clinical data and the costs of acquiring, developing and manufacturing Resunab for clinical trials.
+To date, these costs are related to generating pre-clinical data and the cost of manufacturing Resunab for clinical trials and conducting clinical trials.
 These costs are expected to increase significantly in the future as Resunab is evaluated in clinical trials.